activescaffold/active_scaffold/README.md

 Threadsafe
 ----------

-Threadsafe can be enabled calling ActiveScaffold.threadsafe! in an initializer.
- It should be enabled on app start and it can't be disabled.
-Threadsafety is a new feature and not well tested yet.
+Threadsafe is enabled always since 4.0, and it can't be disabled.

 Configuration
 -------------